JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

 # Deployments

-I'm a big fan of GitHub Actions, and while I _could_ just trigger Forge deploys based on the latest push, it's easy enough to setup a simple action to ping the deployment URL to tell Forge to pull in my code and deploy the latest version of it to the droplet.
+I'm a big fan of GitHub Actions, and while I _could_ just trigger Forge deploys based on the latest push, it's easy enough to set up a simple action to ping the deployment URL to tell Forge to pull in my code and deploy the latest version of it to the droplet.
 I like to display the latest commit in the footer, so I also needed a way to propagate the git commit SHA as an environment variable.
 Unfortunately, Forge only has the SHA available at deployment time.
 _Fortunately_, it's easy enough to work around by pulling in the latest configuration for production via the Forge CLI,